The Volokh Conspiracy

 In a ruling on a lawsuit filed by the city of San Francisco and the state of California, Judge Orrick's opinion concludes that all three of these conditions are unconstitutional because only Congress, not the executive, has the power to impose conditions on federal grants to state governments.
 The executive cannot make up its own grant conditions after the fact, which is exactly what happened here.
 In addition, Orrick concludes that Section 1373 is in itself unconstitutional, because it violates the "anti-commandeering" requirements of the Tenth Amendment, which bar the federal government from conscripting state and local officials in efforts to enforce federal law.

-As Judge Orrick explains, his conclusions are very similar to those of other federal judges who have rule on the same policy, in cases filed by the cities of Chicago and Philadelphia.
+As Judge Orrick explains, his conclusions are very similar to those of other federal judges who have ruled on the same policy, in cases filed by the cities of Chicago and Philadelphia.
 Judge Orrick also follows these and other federal court decisions in ruling that Section 1373 is unconstitutional under the Supreme Court's recent decision in Murphy v.
 NCAA, which invalidated a federal law barring states from "authorizing" sports gambling under state law.
 I explained in greater detail how the Murphy decision undermines Section 1373 and otherwise helps sanctuary cities here, here, and here.

 Importantly, the Sessions policy and Section 1373 been repeatedly struck down by both Republican and Democratic-appointed federal judges.
 That is a sign of a growing bipartisan judicial consensus.